morningspace/lab-k8s-playground/docs/All-in-One-Playground-Usage-Guide.md

 # The All-in-One Kubernetes Playground Usage Guide

-This guide will work you through the steps to launch the [All-in-One Kubernetes Playground](https://github.com/morningspace/lab-k8s-playground/) with a single- or mult-node cluster on a single machine!
+This guide will work you through the steps to launch the [All-in-One Kubernetes Playground](https://github.com/morningspace/lab-k8s-playground/) with a single- or mult-node cluster on a single machine in minutes in a repeatable manner!

 ## How to launch the playground?